GalvanizeDataScience/george/readme.md

     george init

-Test that a sprint contains all of its components.
+Check that a sprint contains all of its components.

-    george test
+    george check

 ## Installing